jonathanwiesel/sfdc-deploy-checker/README.md

 Since the manual job is self-contained and self-sufficient (other than requiring the deployment identifier stored from the previous deployment job), it doesn't really need any outside input, therefore if by any chance the deployment is finished and AWS has not invoked the job it could be manually run in the UI or re-run manually as necessary (obviously the job should fail if the deployment is still in progress).

+---

+The above mentioned architecture could be simplified when and if Salesforce decides to publish a platform event whe a deployment is finished (see idea), that way instead of AWS polling the instance on a continuous basis we could leverage the Event Relay functionality so said events are automatically available in EventBridge and complete the flow